gh120515/SVG-logo-generator/README.md

 The app was built to practice the builder's knowledge and skills object-oriented programming (OOP), using Node.js and using packages such as inquirer (collect information) and fs (read/write data).

+In addition, I have also learned how to generate SVG files using XML code.

 <!-- ## Table of Contents (Optional) -->

 <!-- If your README is long, add a table of contents to make it easy for users to find what they need.